Whistling warbler

 The whistling warbler (Catharopeza bishopi) is a species of bird in the New World warbler family.
 It is monotypic within the genus Catharopeza.
 It has a dark back that fades into a lighter gradient going towards the chest.
 It also has a dark head, a dark strip on the breast, and a light orbital.
 Both male and female have the same plumage.
 It is endemic to the island of Saint Vincent in the Lesser Antilles.
 Its natural habitats are subtropical or tropical moist lowland forest and subtropical or tropical moist montane forest.
 It is threatened by habitat loss.
 This habitat loss is due to volcanic activity and deforestation.
 Whistling warblers have cup-shaped nests, and spotted eggs.
 Their diet primarily consists of insects.

 Taxonomy

 The whistling warbler was originally given the genus, Leucopeza bishopi, but it was later changed to Catharopeza bishopi because of its stoutness in many areas of its body.

-There are competing beliefs on who the closest relative to the whistling warbler (Catharopeza) is between Phaeothlypis and Dendroica.
+There are competing views as to whether Phaeothlypis or Dendroica is the closest relative to the whistling warbler (Catharopeza).
 A 1976 study argued that Phaeothlypis was Catharopeza's closest relative.
 Catharopeza's foraging, morphology, and song are more similar to Phaeothlypis than Dendroica.
 Other studies have shown Dendroica to be Catharopeza's closest relative.
 The closeness in relationship between Dendroica and Catharopeza has been widely recognized.
 When sorted taxonomically, they are often adjacent due to their similarities in morphology and song.
 A phylogenetic study of Dendroica and Catharopeza found that Catharopeza's closest relative in the Dendroica genus was the Dendroica plumbea species.